NervousBlakedown/match_point/README.md

 ## 🎯 How It Works

 1. **Create a Profile:**
-   Add a photo, write a little about yourself, and let the fun begin.
+   Add a photo, write a little about yourself, verify your identity, and let the fun begin.

 2. **Start Swiping:**
    Like someone?
 Swipe "yes" and invest $5.
 It’s your stake in finding real connections.